The Whistle Blower: Production

 The film was largely shot on location in Cheltenham, Gloucestershire, home of GCHQ, which forms the premise of the film.
-Cheltenham Racecourse, Cheltenham Spa station, Cheltenham Crematorium and the Promenade feature in the film.
+Cheltenham Racecourse, Cheltenham Spa station, Cheltenham Cemetery and the Promenade feature in the film (Bob is interred in the former location).
 The London 'tube' murder scene was actually filmed on British Rail's Waterloo & City Line (which at the time did not run on Saturday afternoons or Sundays so was an accessible location for filming).

 Response

 Though it was given a limited release, the film opened to positive reviews.
-It has an approval rating of 89% on Rotten Tomatoes from 9 reviews.

 Home media

 The film was released in Australia on DVD (PAL) by Flashback Entertainment.